Recently updated on November 30th, 2024 at 11:18 am

 Historical fiction is hit or miss for me.
 However, I loved Last Night at the Telegraph Club.
 It focuses on lesbian culture and coming of age as a Chinese American in 1950s San Francisco.

-Last Night at the Telegraph Club follows 17 year old Lily Hu.
+Last Night at the Telegraph Club follows 17-year-old Lily Hu.
 She’s questioning her identity.
-And she decides to visit a lesbian night club called the Telegraph Club.
+And she decides to visit a lesbian nightclub called the Telegraph Club.
 The Telegraph club offers sanctuary to anyone needing it in an era of disruption.

-America in 1954 is not a safe place for two girls to fall in love.
-Especially not in Chinatown.
+America in 1954 is not a safe place for two girls to fall in love, especially not in Chinatown.
 Red-Scare paranoia threatens everyone – including Chinese Americans like Lily.

 Lily Hu is a lovable main character and the romance is adorable.
 It felt realistic for teenagers coming to terms with their identity.